teamshares/shoelace/figma_connect/README.md

   {
     props: {
       // Code connect will try to auto-generate code here based on the
-      // structure of the Figma component, but most of this will need
+      // structure of the Figma component.
+Because of the differences in structure
-      // to be re-written
+      // between Figma and code components, a lot of this will need to be rewritten.
     },
     example: ({ props }) => {
       return (